How to navigate 4th of July sales this weekend

 Sold by Saatva

 Casper’s most popular mattress, the Original Mattress is on sale for 15% off.
-Designed to keep you cool and align your spine, this mattress is only $931 during their 4th of July sale.
+Designed to keep you cool and align your spine, this mattress is only $931 during their Fourth of July sale.

 Sold by Casper